3 COVID-19 recoveries today. | SMN NEWS

-PHILIPSBURG:--- As of November 25th, there were three (3) persons who tested positive for COVID-19; however three (3) persons have recovered; bringing the total active cases to twenty-three (23).
-The total number of confirmed cases is four thousand five hundred seventy-three (4573).
+PHILIPSBURG:--- As of November 26th, there were no positive cases recorded.
+Three (3) persons have recovered; bringing the total active cases to twenty (20).
+The total number of confirmed cases remains at four thousand five hundred seventy-three (4573).

-The Collective Prevention Services (CPS) are monitoring twenty-three (23) people in home isolation.
+The Collective Prevention Services (CPS) are monitoring twenty (20) people in home isolation.
 Zero (0) patients are hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at seventy-five (75).

-The number of people recovered since the first case surfaced on St. Maarten has increased to four thousand four hundred seventy-five (4475). ...
+The number of people recovered since the first case surfaced on St. Maarten has increased to four thousand four hundred seventy-eight (4478).
+Eleven (11) people remain ...

 ...